 On the return journey, when we were in Yugoslavia, near Zagreb I think, the Durham coach was hit by the jib of a mobile crane which tore through the offside (or left hand side) of the coach.
-This was on a Yugoslav so-called motorway which was in effect a narrow two way single carriageway road with no central reservation.
-We will probably never know who was at fault.
-Did the Durham driver stray towards the middle of the road?
-Did the crane driver do so, thus swinging the crane jib into the path of the coach?
+This was on a Yugoslav motorway which was in effect a narrow two way single carriageway road with no central reservation.
 In any event, 14 good people were killed outright all on the left side by the crane jib.
 The survivors suffered remarkably few injuries.

 The Keele coach was, I think first on the scene but it might have been Glasgow.
 The press and TV crews were soon on there and of course it became headline news in the UK.
 My parents realised I was OK when they saw pictures of me on the 6 o'clock BBC news searching the wreckage for passports.
 British embassy staff were very good in making a list of those killed and the survivors and contacting next of kin.
 Although I was not on the coach my parents got a telegram in due course with the one word 'safe'.

 The Durham driver was imprisoned pending trial.
-It must have been utterly terrible for him but he was finally released as fault was never established on what was a notoriously dangerous road.
+It must have been utterly terrible for him but he was finally released.
+(Further details about this distressing and unjustified case are below.
+Ed.)

 I had semi permanently transferred to the Glasgow coach - it's a long story as to why - we came across the accident, as did Keele both about the same time.
 It was a pretty shocking scene we came across and one I will never forget.
 Because I spoke German I got quite involved, together with British embassy staff, in trying to get the survivors and those with minor injuries identified and then back on a plane to London the next day.
 I was also involved to some extent in trying to sort out who had died.
 This delayed our two coaches at the scene for two days and I remember driving the survivors in either the Keele or Glasgow coach onto the tarmac at the airport and putting them on a plane.
 Pretty traumatic as they had just lost half their friends in a near identical coach 30 hours earlier.
-When I took the survivors to the airport I remember a girl who had her arm broken in the crash weeping copiously.
-She was one of the Durham cooks.
-Her brother, the Durham leader, was one of the dead and she had not been officially told.
 The Keele and Glasgow coaches then both headed back together for Calais and we drove almost non-stop for home.

 Nick Edgerton and the leader of the Glasgow coach (whose name I can't remember) performed brilliantly I certainly remember Nick Edgerton and Eve Muir but I spent a lot of time on the Glasgow coach as they were short of drivers.
 Of course, the Keele students were a year or more below me so they were not my strict contemporaries as I had technically left at the time of the accident, so did not return to campus next term.”